nitrogency/agentLess/docs/hardening.md

 - Configuring automatic system updates.
 - Configuring sshd (disables root login, sets max login attempts, disables X11 forwarding)
 - Installing and configuring clamav.
 A systemd timer is configured to run daily scans.
-Scan directories, the timer interval and other parameters can be changed in the `scripts/systemd agentless-clamav-scan.timer` and `scripts/systemd agentless-clamav-scan.service` files.
+Scan directories, the timer interval and other parameters can be changed in the `scripts/systemd/agentless-clamav-scan.timer` and `scripts/systemd/agentless-clamav-scan.service` files.
 - Installing and configuring fail2ban.
 By default, Fail2ban bans SSH logins for an hour after 3 attempts and web logins for 30 minutes after 5 attempts.
 Configuration can be modified, like most other parameters, in the `scripts/lib/config.sh` file.
 - Installing and configuring ufw.
 By default all incoming traffic is blocked except for the set SSH port (default 4222) and the web service port (default 8443). **By default, all outgoing traffic is allowed.
 You should change this according to your environment.**
 - Installing and configuring auditd.
 By default, it uses the default 64-bit ruleset.
 Logs are **not** sent to the dashboard to better separate device logs from server logs.
 You can view logs using the `ausearch` tool, or by reading `audit.log`.